Alert

 Discover Your Family History: How to Get Started This session will cover the basics of how to get started in researching your family's genealogy and family history.
 We will briefly cover basic research methods, how to record and keep track of your information, and types of records and resources that are commonly used to look for answers.

-Breakout Room #3
+Afternoon Breakout #3

 Link Angela Bates